Hello World Awatis is becoming an interactive global travel map. Fill form on footer and Get early access.

 5. Digital-First Stars, Real-World Impact

-Poets on TikTok, such as @latenightemily, going on spoken-word tour gigs.
+Poets on TikTok, such as @latenightemily, are going on spoken-word tour gigs.

-Corporate Music Ecology’s interactive light show concerts streamed live.
+Corporate Music Ecology’s interactive light show concerts are streamed live.

 Culture Shift: The gap differentiating “internet famous” and “Hollywood famous” is fully gone.